SIMBAChain/libsimba4j-platform/docs/index.md

-# LibSimba4J Platform Documentation
+# LibSimba4J Enterprise Platform Documentation

-This page provides usage exeamples of the Java SIMBA Chain Enterprise Platform client.
+This page provides usage examples of the Java SIMBA Chain Enterprise Platform client.

 JavaDocs are available <a href="./api-doc/index.html" target="_blank">here</a>